 This beach is also a stronghold of the LGBT community, and in its calendar of events each year, a considerable number of meetings take place here, some of the parties and blowouts until the early hours.
 Other communities, such as the Expats, organize events in the nearby dining halls and some weekend barbecues on the shore.
 Camarones Beach is a meeting point for locals and foreigners alike.

 As I already mentioned, this beach offers several options for sports and leisure activities, such as Stand-up Paddle (SUP), jet ski, parasailing, boat or horse rides and many more options for those who are not satisfied with just sunbathing.

 How to get there

-Getting to the beach is easy, all the streets that go to the sea from Mexico Street in downtown PV take you to the beach, if you are outside the city center you can get there quickly, any bus that has a “Centro” sign will take you here.
-Do not hesitate to ask if in doubt, you’ll find out just how helpful people are here.
+Getting to the beach is easy, all the streets that go to the west from Mexico Avenue (Avenida México) in downtown PV take you to the beach.
+If you are outside the downtown area you can get there quickly, any bus that has a “Centro” sign will go there.
+Do not hesitate to ask if, in doubt, you’ll find out just how helpful people are here.

 Where to stay

-Camarones Beach in downtown Puerto Vallarta is an irrefutable proof that human activity does not always result in the destruction of an ecosystem, that with appropriate regulation we can protect our environment and can be a sanctuary of nature for both locals and visitors.
-Playa Camarones has earned national and international recognition, something we are all proud of.
+Camarones Beach in downtown Puerto Vallarta is irrefutable proof that human activity does not always result in the destruction of an ecosystem, that with appropriate regulation we can protect our environment and can be a sanctuary of nature for both locals and visitors.
+Playa Camarones has earned national and international recognition, some